 To begin I cut long strips of paper to fit each child’s head.
-I didn’t have strips long enough so we glued two piece together.
+I didn’t have strips long enough so we glued two pieces together.
 No biggie, and it actually helped make the headband a bit stronger.

 I also cut enough long thin strips of paper for each child to have eight.
 The kids counted their leg pieces to double check that they had eight…always getting in a little counting practice when we can.